It’s highly likely you’ve ended up on this website because you were searching for some information for your dog.

-Pooch Co-Owner and Writer – Camille Robinson
+Pooch and Harmony Owner and Lifelong Pet Owner – Camille Robinson Gaines

-As a lifelong dog owner, Camille has been taking care of dogs for decades.
+As a lifelong pet owner, Camille has been taking care of dogs for decades.
 Her canine adventures began with her childhood beagle, Bailey.
 Years later, she expanded her knowledge about aggressive dog training when her labrador retriever zoomed when he became anxious.

 This playful looking habit was adorable when he was a little puppy, but it became dangerous after he grew into a ninety pound dog.
 Blanco would nip at Camille’s arms breaking the skin, and even knock her down with his large zooming circles.